ayoubabounakif/BMSEARCH/README.md

 else we increment the pointer by 1 and check again AAAA wiuth SAAA in our case and so on.

-This algorithm has an optimization which goes like :
+This algorithm has an optimization which goes like :<br>
     When a mismatch occurs after j matches, we know that the first character of pattern will not match the j matched characters because all characters of pattern are different.